longtailfinancial/tokenspice2/README.md

+This tokenSPICE fork is clean to fork, no additives or food coloring

 # 🐠 TokenSPICE v0.2: Token Simulator with EVM

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.